sverrirs/jekyll-paginate-v2/README.md

 ---
 ```

-You can define pagination sorting on the nested `last` field like so
+You can define pagination sorting on the nested `first` field like so

 ``` yml
 ---